-*Extraordinary circumstances include COVID-19 related concerns, such as job loss of the candidate and/or partner/spouse, COVID-19 health issue for candidate or immediate family member, and/or concern for going into the public due to COVID-19.
+*Extraordinary circumstances also include COVID-19 related concerns, such as job loss of the candidate and/or partner/spouse, COVID-19 health issue for candidate or immediate family member, and/or concern for going into the public due to COVID-19

-For more details about these options visit the IBLCE COVID-19 page of the IBLCE website as specific information and updates will be provided there when it is available.
-These options are only applicable to 2020 examination candidates due to COVID-19.
+For more details about these options visit the IBLCE COVID-19 Resource Centre of the IBLCE website, as specific information and updates will be provided there when it is available.
+These options are only applicable to 2021 examination candidates due to COVID-19.

-When will I be able to schedule my appointment for the examination in September 2020?
+When will I be able to schedule my examination appointment?